 We care about your health and safety.
 Use these resources when you, or someone you care about, needs help or is in a crisis.
-Make sure the ISS office has your most current emergency contact information on file.
+Make sure the ISRC has your most current emergency contact information on file.
 You can update your emergency contact information with this form.

-Both the ISS office and UCR are here to support you in the event of emergencies whether at home or abroad.
+Our thoughts continue to be with all of those impacted by the numerous attacks around the globe in recent weeks.
+Both the ISRC and UCR are here to support you in the event of emergencies whether at home or abroad.
 We encourage you to utilize UCR resources, including coming to speak with an International Student Advisor in our office, or with a Counselor at UCR’s Counseling and Psychological Services (CAPS).
 You can also call 951-UCR-TALK (827-8255) to speak with someone 24/7 if you need assistance or support.

 If you are struggling with culture shock and the stress of adjusting to life at UCR, or you know an international student that could benefit from some extra support, make an appointment with an International Student Advisor at the ISRC.